yirzhou/code-checker/README.md

-# Code Checker with CI
+# Code Checker & CI

 > An automated tool that scans a code of file and returns useful information regarding the lines of code!